-3. Organizations which are fiscally dependent on the Authority and have a financial benefit or burden, as defined above.
+Organizations that are fiscally dependent on the Authority and have a financial benefit or burden, as defined above.
 Fiscal dependency is established if the organization is unable to adopt its budget, levy taxes, set rates or charges, or issue bonded debt without approval by the Authority.

-Based on the foregoing criteria, the Sustainable Assurance Company is included as a blended component unit in the accompanying financial statements.
+Based on the foregoing criteria, Sustainable Assurance Company is included as a blended component unit in the accompanying financial statements.